Providing a data-driven boost to healthcare systems resilience

-The School of Graduate Studies is proud to collaborate with our Faculty of Business to launch this exciting Master of Science in Health Analytics and Operational Management (HAOM) programme.
+The School of Graduate Studies is proud to collaborate with our Faculty of Business to launch this exciting Master of Science in Health Analytics and Management (HAM) programme.
 This one-year, full-time, or two-year, part-time, interdisciplinary programme will equip students with data-driven management knowledge and skills.
 It integrates theories and methods of healthcare and operations management, with the use of a variety of data analysis and modelling tools.

 Lingnan University offers a rewarding education environment and a robust research platform enriched through professional seminars and international exchanges are just some of the aspects through which our Taught Postgraduate programmes can help students to pursue and realise their dreams.
 Health data has grown exponentially.
 Graduates may explore career opportunities in a diverse mix of industries, companies and locations.

-Our teaching staff of HAOM have international background, and we invite guest speakers from Hong Kong, mainland China and other parts of the world to share their valuable insight and experience on various topics in order to equip students with updated knowledge, skills and awareness needed to achieve their goals.
+Our teaching staff of HAM have international background, and we invite guest speakers from Hong Kong, mainland China and other parts of the world to share their valuable insight and experience on various topics in order to equip students with updated knowledge, skills and awareness needed to achieve their goals.
 Through the “capstone” project, our students not only gain academic knowledge, but also extra-curricular learning experiences and exposure to other competencies such as communication, teamwork, leadership and entrepreneurship.
-HAOM aligns with Lingnan’s overall liberal arts education value and culture.
+HAM aligns with Lingnan’s overall liberal arts education value and culture.